 Another simple remedy for mosquito bites is to make a thick paste of baking soda and water.
 Then apply this paste generously to the affected area.
 You should feel the swelling and itching subside shortly afterward.

 Other than making you produce tears, a fresh slice of onion can also help take the sting out of a bite.
 Simply place a fresh slice on the affected area for several minutes until the itching subsides.
 Be sure to wash the area thoroughly afterwards.

 6. ToothpasteFor quick relief from mosquito bites, try applying a small amount of all-natural peppermint or neem-based toothpaste.
 Allow the paste to dry and leave for as long as desired.

 7. Raw Honey

 Simply, take a small amount of honey and apply directly to the bite.
 Honey also has anti-microbial properties that can help prevent infection.
-I would personally recommend using local raw honey.
+I recommend using local raw honey.

 I usually apply a small amount of lime juice directly to the bites.
 Lemon juice also works well.
 I have also heard that rubbing the bite with the lemon or lime peel helps, but I usually prefer to use the juice.
 This also helps in keeping the wound from becoming infected from the grit and grime of fingernails.

 There are many essential oils that can help provide temporary relief for mosquito bites.
 My favorites are tea tree, rosemary, neem, lavender, witch hazel, and cedar oil.
 Take a small amount and dilute it with water, then apply directly to the bite.